 Through music, children can achieve the following:

-- Improvement of their self-esteem and their confidence.
+- Improvement of their self-esteem and confidence.

 - Development and improvement of their memory skills.